iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#027] A short trip.md

 Last time I had to wait in line for an entire morning before it's finally my turn...

 **AliceinCytus**<br>
-I though cross-Node traveling is the pain in the neck.
+I though cross\-Node traveling is the pain in the neck.
 Last time someone's application wasn't granted... they had to be deported from another Node and sent back QQ

 **Marshall**<br>
 It worked just fine for me though.
 Just remember to apply earlier, then wait for a short while.
 As long as you inform your company everything should be okay.